InstruQuest Inc. Scientific Instruments R&D

 I. Manometric (pressure gradient) method for measurements of gas transport rates through plastic barriers

-using ambient or higher pressure on the other side, the transport rates of gas
+ambient or higher pressure on the other side, the transport rates of gas through the

-through the sample can be measured by monitoring the pressure increase in the
+sample can be measured by monitoring the pressure increase in the pycnometer

 Method 2.
 Using ambient pressure on the downstream of the sample, and constant

-as the pressure increase in the pycnometer chamber will be much less affected by
+the pressure increase in the pycnometer chamber will be much less affected by any

-rates can be measured for a dry gas as well as in the presence of 100 % saturated
+can be measured for a dry gas as well as in the presence of 100 % saturated water

 Method 4.
 Using a relative humidity (RH) generator, e.g. V-Gen, the water vapor